Action of 1 August 1801: Background

 The Tripolitan vessel, Tripoli, and Enterprise were quite evenly matched.
 Enterprise, with a complement of 90, was a 12-gun, 135-ton schooner built in 1799 that had seen action in the Quasi-War.
 In contrast, Tripoli, a lateen-rigged polacca with two masts, was crewed by 80 men under Admiral Rais Mahomet Rous and armed with 14 guns.
-Although the Tripolitans held a slight advantage in firepower, Enterprise had to its advantage the larger crew and the element of surprise.
+Although the Tripolitans held a slight advantage in firepower, Enterprise had to its advantage a larger crew and the element of surprise.
 The Americans were also significantly more experienced in gunnery action than the Tripolitans, who preferred to attack by boarding and taking over their opponents' ships.